Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 30 Desember 2025 03.33.31 UTC
+- WIB: Selasa, 30 Desember 2025 04.27.18 UTC
-- WITA: Selasa, 30 Desember 2025 04.33.31 UTC
+- WITA: Selasa, 30 Desember 2025 05.27.18 UTC
-- WIT: Selasa, 30 Desember 2025 05.33.31 UTC
+- WIT: Selasa, 30 Desember 2025 06.27.18 UTC

 Kutipan Inspiratif:
-"Friends are like money in the bank, longer you keep them, the more they are worth!!!"
+"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."

-Kategori: friendship
+Kategori: nature